dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 ## Design Manager

 With large schematics it can be hard to find the components quickly.
 Sometimes, you may make a mistake such as wiring to a wrong component pin.
-So you need a tool to help you out. **Design Manager** is the just tool.
+So you need a tool to help you out. **Design Manager** is just the tool.

 Just press the `CTRL+D` hotkey to open the Design Manager. or click it via on the left navigation panel:
 ![](images/062_Schematic_DesignManager.png)

 1.  **Filter**: You can find your components or net name easily: for example, if you want to find all capacitances, you just need to type `C`;
 2.  **Components**: Lists all the components in this schematic.
-Clicking on a Component item highlights that component and pans it to the centre of the window.
+Clicking on a Component item highlights that component and pans it to the center of the window.
 3.  **Nets**: Lists all the nets in this schematic.
 A net must connect at least two Pins, or the net name will be marked as a red error.
 4.  **Net Pins/Parts Pins**: Lists all the pins of the selected net name or components.